-AutoSet is a convenient "one button" action to automatically run three different calibrations, but you can also run each one individually, from the Auto Calibrations menu.
+AutoSet is a convenient "one button" action to run three different calibrations automatically.
+You can also run each one individually, from the Auto Calibrations menu.

 To evaluate the calibration test patterns visually and enter the calibration values via the control panel, run the Manual Calibrations.
 For instructions, see "Manual Calibrations" on page 4-3.